b-yond-infinite-network/amaze-us/microservice/challenge-1/README.md

 * configurationn data for the MySql connection is now read from environment variables supplied by Tomcat rather than from the properties file included with the original project
 * simple SQL injection protection has been added by the use of inserts into the database using prepared statements
 * the back button on the database listing and error web pages now works
+* the clear button now works to correctly delete user data from the database

 ## Building the system